ruyrybeyro/chrootvpn/README.md

 . if using Firefox, is advised to have it installed *before* running this script;

-. if Firefox is reinstalled, better uninstall and (re)install it, for the certificate policy file be deployed again;
+. if Firefox is reinstalled, better uninstall and (re)install it, for the certificate policy file to be (re)deployed;

 . if TZ is not set before the script or edited, default time is TZ='Europe/Lisbon';

-. if issues connecting to VPN after first installation/OS upgrade, reboot;
+. if having issues connecting to VPN after first installation/OS upgrade, reboot;

-. if DNS issues in Debian/Ubuntu/Parrot right at the start of the install, reboot and (re)start installation;
+. if having DNS issues in Debian/Ubuntu/Parrot right at the start of the install, reboot and (re)start installation;

 .
-If asking to install software, most of the time, either CShell daemon is not up, or firefox policy was not installed or Firefox is a snap. do ./vpn.sh start *and* visit https://localhost:14186/id
+If after login, the web Mobile Portal is asking to install software, most of the time, either CShell daemon is not up, or firefox policy was not installed or Firefox is a snap. do ./vpn.sh start *and* visit https://localhost:14186/id

 .
-Linux rolling releases distributions have to be full up to date before installing any new packages.
+Linux rolling releases distributions have to be fully up to date before installing any new packages.
 Bad things can happen and will happen running this script if packages are outdated;

 .
-At least Arch after kernel(?) updates seems ocasionally needs a reboot for the VPN to work.
+At least Arch after kernel(?) updates seems to ocasionally need a reboot for the VPN to work.

 SCREENS
 =======